pm-moyanor/athletifi-website/README.md

 - **AWS Amplify**: Development platform for building secure and scalable mobile and web applications.
 - **AWS Cognito**: User authentication and authorization service.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
-- **Jotai**: A primitive and flexible state management library for React.
 - **Recharts**: A composable charting library built on React components.
 - **Strapi**: Open-source headless CMS (Content Management System) for managing content via APIs.